 Students are required to register for each course and each examination separately.
 For exams, this is possible from four weeks up to ten days before the exam date.
+If you cannot register please contact onderwijsbsk@cdh.leidenuniv.nl within the deadlines!

 For courses, this is possible from four weeks up to two days before the start of the course.
 If, after enrolling, you decide to not participate in the study activity after all, you can terminate your enrolment, also in uSis.
 This is possible up to one week before the start of the study activity.
 In order to be allowed to join a study activity you must be enrolled in the study year in which the study activity is examined.